Debt Camel

 So look at the following comparisons:

-• IVA or DRO If you qualify for a Debt Relief Order that is always a better solution than an IVA!
-If you are renting and owe less than £20,000 in total, read Why a DRO is always better than an IVA and then investigate further by reading What is a DRO?
+- IVA or DRO If you qualify for a Debt Relief Order that is always a better solution than an IVA!
+If you are renting and owe less than £30,000 in total (this maximum is being increased to £50,000 in June 2024), read Why a DRO is always better than an IVA .
 Don’t be one of the thousands of people every year who are mis-sold an IVA which then fails because you should have had a DRO.

-• IVAs and bankruptcy are the same for your credit rating or your chance of getting a mortgage afterwards.
+- IVAs and bankruptcy are exactly the same for your credit rating and your chance of getting a mortgage afterwards.

 If you have a partner with debts, don’t assume that both of you getting an IVA is the simplest option.
 Read Couples may need different debt solutions.
 It could be better (quicker, less risky) for one of you to go for bankruptcy or a DRO, or if one of you could avoid insolvency altogether and protect their credit record.

-See if you can reclaim PPI or get payday loan refunds before you start an IVA.
-Many people get much larger payouts than they expected – if yours is large enough you may not need an IVA at all as your remaining debt may be manageable.
-Once in an IVA, your IVA firm will collect any refunds and distribute them to your creditors – this will NOT reduce the IVA payments you have to make.
+See if you can get refunds for unaffordable lending before you start an IVA.
+If a refund is large enough you may be able to clear other debts and not need a form of insolvency at all.
+Once in an IVA, your IVA firm will collect any refunds and distribute them to your creditors – this will NOT reduce the IVA payments you have to make or end your IVA earlier.

 What happens during an IVA